Carpodi/Discord.JS-V13-Bot-Tutorial/README.md

 Note: The prefix must be something like !, #, $, %, but you can also use a! v#, or something like that.

+# Step 6
+Open the folder in that you have the bot files and put cmd Once you put cmd press enter.
+You will enter to a cmd window, in that window you need to put npm install discord.js
+# Step 7
+Once you instaled discord.js use node . or node index.js And Wuolah!
+You have you own bot.
+# Step 8
+Invite your bot